endo5501/LaboMachineTable/memory-bank/activeContext.md

 The LaboMachineTable project has progressed significantly in the implementation phase.
 The core application structure is in place and functional with key features implemented.
 We are currently:

-1. Refining the laboratory equipment reservation system functionality
+1. Refining the laboratory equipment reservation system functionality, particularly the ReservationWindow component
 2. Testing and enhancing the user interface and experience
 3. Ensuring proper integration between frontend and backend components
 4. Addressing any issues that arise during development
-5. Completing the internationalization implementation across all components
+5. Completing the internationalization implementation across all components, with focus on the reservation system

 ## Recent Changes